-Each sample shall consist of two aluminum or steel sample containers with the capacity to hold five pounds of sealant each.
-The two sampling containers shall be labeled with Contractor's name; project name and number; date and time sample taken; location of where material was used at, e.g., from where to where it was used at in stations; manufacturer and lot number of the sealant.
-Each container shall be numbered one of two, or two of two.
+Each sample shall consist of one quart in an aluminum or steel sample container.
+The sampling container shall be labeled with Contractor's name; project name and number; date and time sample taken; location of where material was used at, e.g., from where to where it was used at in stations; manufacturer and lot number of the sealant.
 Turn over samples to Engineer without Engineer losing sight of the sample.
 The Engineer reserves the right to conduct supplementary sampling and testing of the sealant material.